pwittchen/learning-csharp/README.md

 List created basing on: http://www.blackwasp.co.uk/CSharpObjectOriented.aspx

-**Please note**: this list maybe incomplete and may contain mistakes.
+**Please note**: this list may be incomplete and may contain mistakes.
 It needs to be reviewed and updated if necessary.

 Resources
 ---------